FoxSamu/PTG/README.md

 - High performance!

 ## Install using gradle
-For installing via gradle, you need to add the ModMaven repository.
+For installing via gradle, you need to add my Maven repository to your repositories.
 I'll soon be adding it to Maven Central.
 ```groovy
 repositories {
     mavenCentral()